Althro/Tales-Retold-of-Neon-Nights/README.md

 ## Installation

-Installing TotNN is relatively easy and, if you have nexus premium, will be a simple waiting game.
+Installing TRoNN is relatively easy and, if you have nexus premium, will be a simple waiting game.
 If you are updating the modlist, you can safely skip to the [updating section](#updating).

 ### Pre-Installation

-Prior to installing TotNN, please complete the following steps.
+Prior to installing TRoNN, please complete the following steps.

 1. Install [Visual C++ x64](https://aka.ms/vs/16/release/vc_redist.x64.exe)
 2. Ensure that Cyberpunk is installed to a location such as C:\Games or similar. **Failure to ensure this may result in certain scripted mods not working**